akka/akka/akka-docs/dev/multi-node-testing.rst

 configuration and enumerating and naming the nodes under test.
 The ``MultiNodeSpec`` that contains all the convenience functions for making the test nodes interact with each other.

-The setup of the ``MultiNodeSpec`` is configured through properties that you set on all JVMs that's going to run a node under test.
+The setup of the ``MultiNodeSpec`` is configured through java system properties that you set on all JVMs that's going to run a node under test.
+These can easily be set on the JVM command line with ``-Dproperty=value``.

 These are the available properties:
   * ``multinode.max-nodes``